Matusadona National Park: African Parks

 In November 2019 management of Matusadona National Park was assumed by African Parks, in partnership with Zimbabwe Parks and Wildlife Management Authority, because of the deteriorated condition of the park due to rampant poaching.

 Facilities

 The following campsites are within the Matusadona National Park: Tashinga Camp, Sanyati Camp and Changachirere Camp, as well as undeveloped bush camps at Jenje and Kanjedza for up to a maximum of 10 persons per camp.
 There are also what are termed exclusive campsites at Ume, Muuyu, Mbalabala, Maronga, and Kautsiga.

 Access

-There is a small, 800 m landing strip is available at Tashinga Camp which can take small aircraft.
+There is a small, 800 m landing strip available at Tashinga Camp which can take small aircraft.
 Many visitors access the park by boat either from Bumi Hills or Kariba town.
 It has relatively poor accessibility by road and an extremely harsh internal network of roads keep the crowds and traffic low.
 The roads are closed in the rainy season.